fudyfan/voice-assistant/README.md

 ```

 After running this command, an output file will be created, which can be played to Alexa to elict a response.

+### User Tutorial

+To use the product, the user should press the button on the Raspberry Pi and speak their Alexa query into the microphone.
+When they are finished, they should press the button again.
+The system will process the command and play back a response.